-Since the previous literature offers little guidance about how far toxic air pollutants travel, our first contribution is to measure the relationship between toxic emissions and air quality.
-Using data from pollution monitoring stations and a difference-in-differences estimator, we document that there are significantly higher levels of ambient toxic pollution within one mile of operating plants but no significant effect at further distances.
-On average, each birth in our sample lies within 1 mile of 1.27 toxic plants, so our results imply that the total amount of exposure could be substantial.
+Since the previous literature offers little guidance about how far toxic air pollution emissions travel, our first contribution is to measure the relationship between toxic emissions and air quality.
+Using data from pollution monitoring stations and a difference-in-difference estimator, we document that on average there are significantly higher levels of ambient toxic pollution within one mile of operating plants but no significant effect at further distances.
+On average, each birth in our sample lies within one mile of 1.27 toxic plants, so our results imply that the total amount of exposure could be substantial.
+Moreover, these results motivate our baseline research design which compares households within one mile of a plant to households one to two miles away.

-The findings on the distance that toxic air emissions travel guide our research design, which is based on the sharp changes in local amenities that result from more than 1,600 toxic plant openings and closings.3 Our estimates are based on comparing housing prices and birth outcomes within 0.5 miles or 1 mile of plants with these same outcomes measured 1-2 miles away from plants, after adjustment for all unobserved time-varying factors that are common within 2 miles of the plants.4 Further, the estimates are based on millions of births and hundreds of thousands of housing transactions.
+The findings on the distance that toxic air emissions travel guide our research design, which is based on the sharp changes in local amenities that result from more than 1,600 toxic plants openings and closings.4 Our estimates are based on comparing housing prices and birth outcomes within 0.5 miles or 1 mile of plants with these same outcomes measured 1-2 miles away from plants, after adjustment for all unobserved time-varying factors that are common within 2 miles of the plants.5 Further, the estimates are based on millions of births and hundreds of thousands of housing transactions.